America’s Car Museum

 - Develop sponsor partnerships with industry partners to promote education, driving, preservation and other activities

-LeMay – America’s Car Museum (ACM) is an IRS- chartered 501c3 educational institution dedicated to preserve and interpret the history and technology of the automobile and its influence on American culture.
-The Museum displays vehicles donated from the founding LeMay Collection and acquires, preserves and interprets additional vehicles and artifacts which enable it to promote America’s automotive heritage.
-ACM is committed to its educational charter and education programs abound for young and old, enthusiast and general public to explore broad themes of American mobility and lifestyle in an instructive and entertaining manner.
+LeMay – America’s Car Museum is a non-profit organization chartered to preserve and interpret the history and technology of the automobile and its influence on American culture.
+The Museum is dedicated to securing and interpreting the valuable LeMay Collection and to acquiring, preserving and interpreting additional artifacts that explore broad themes of American mobility and lifestyle in an instructive and entertaining manner.
+The Museum will sustain its vital public service through viable, professional operations and complementary alliances.

 Harold and Nancy LeMay amassed the largest privately owned collection of automobiles, other vehicles and related memorabilia in the world.
 At its peak, the LeMay Collection numbered in excess of 3,000 vehicles and thousands of artifacts.
 The Collection is broadly American and spans the 20th Century powerfully demonstrating both the dominance of the American auto industry in that time period as well as the American experience with the automobile.